taocpp/PEGTL/doc/Migration-Guide.md

 The `pegtl` part of the namespace can be controlled with the `TAOCPP_PEGTL_NAMESPACE` macro which is set in `include/tao/pegtl/config.hpp` if not defined previously.

-Most of the other changes for version 2.0.0 extend or optimise the PEGTL without breaking compatibility.
+Most of the other changes for version 2.0.0 extend or optimize the PEGTL without breaking compatibility.
 Applications integrated more tightly with the PEGTL might require additional changes.

 Please contact the authors at `taocpp(at)icemx.net` for any further questions when updating the PEGTL.